 Research shows that caffeine supplementation is able to improve alertness, vigilance, attention, reaction time, and decrease fatigue.
 And it can help maintain cognitive and physical functions when those would otherwise be impaired, such as in cases of sleep deprivation or highly demanding jobs.
 Anywhere from 40 to 300mg can improve various aspects of cognition, while greater than 200mg is typically needed for exercise and physical performance benefits.

 So at 260mg, the level of caffeine in the Vitamin Energy products does still fall within the right range.
 You’ll also find it comparable to others in the energy supplement space; for example, RuckPack Energy Shots contain 240mg of caffeine.
-But if you do find yourself sensitive to this ingredient, it may be worth checking out other caffeine-free options, like Performance Lab Energy Renew or Gundry MD Energy Renew.
+But if you do find yourself sensitive to this ingredient, it may be worth checking out other caffeine-free energy supplement options, like Performance Lab Energy Renew or Gundry MD Energy Renew.
+Caffeine-free hydration supplements, like BioSteel Hydration Mix, are another option that can provide energy and hydration without the caffeine concern as well.

 The Immune variety of Vitamin Energy also includes vitamin C, carnitine tartrate, green tea extract, and citicoline.
 Research shows that these ingredients can support the immune system and decrease inflammation and oxidative stress.
 Citicoline and green tea extract may also provide further cognition and energy enhancement.